amr-abdelhamid/refbook/manuscript/main.md

 ### Should we do them in order?

 Yes, with little bit of overlap.
 This is logical and practical.
-For example, removing dead code, removes about 10% of your code duplicates[^foo1].
+For example, removing dead code, removes about 10% of your code duplicates[^deadcode].

-[^foo1]: This is one of our findings.
-We noticed that a good portion of duplicated code are duplicated and then abandoned.
-Refer to [4] for more discussion about our findings.
+[^deadcode]: This was validated in one of our experiments.
+We found that removing dead code removes also 10% of duplicate code [4].
+This is totally reasonable, because a good portion of duplicated code are duplicated and then abandoned.

 Another example is working on reducing method size before removing duplicates.
 This actually is a bad practice.
 Because, you may split a method apart while it is actually a duplicate of another.
 In this case, you have lost this similarity and may not be able to detect this duplication anymore.